F33RNI/Liberty-Way/Wiki.md

     </p>
 </div>

-Modules operate via UART, configured to send data 5 times per second.
-The Liberty-Link firmware will read data from the modules and calculate the coordinates of the current position.
+GPS Mixer and Liberty-Link connect via UART that is configured to send data 5 times per second.
+Then Liberty-Link firmware will read data from the modules and calculate the coordinates of the current position.

-But, for now, these modules are substituted with a smartphone that generates GPS coordinates (for more info refer to [GPS to Serial](#15-gps-to-serial)).
+But, for now, GPS Mixer is presented as a smartphone that generates GPS coordinates (for more info refer to [GPS to Serial](#15-gps-to-serial)).

-#### Compass
+#### Compass and barometer

 Before optical stabilization launches (during GPS stabilization process), to calculate the GPS correction vector, you need to know the exact angle that the drone is rotated by.
 For this, a compass built into the GPS module is used.
 Because during the flight, the roll and pitch angles change and a user needs to correct the values from the compass.

 It is clear that the angle from the compass can also be used to maintain the yaw angle of the drone.
 With point-to-point flights, this may be realized.
 But at the moment, there is no urgent need for this, because after the start of optical stabilization, the algorithm is able to correct the drone regardless of its yaw angle because the program shifts it automatically.

-#### Altitude stabilization (barometer)

 Before optical stabilization launches (during GPS stabilization process), our Liberty-Link module will be able to maintain altitude using a barometer.